Slippy2k/REminiscence/tools/convert_3do/flashback_3do.md

 ### Sounds

-The PC version used Fibonnaci-delta encoded samples at 6000Hz.
+The PC version used Fibonacci-delta encoded samples at 6000Hz.
 The Amiga version used uncompressed samples at an equivalent sample rate (PAULA / 650).

 The 3DO version comes with uncompressed 8 bits mono samples at 8000Hz.